 14. Metal tool tote/toolbox: Typically long and narrow, a metal tote also has a handle, making it easy to transport once filled with blooms.

-16. Colander: Plastic or metal, a colander has built-in drainage holes and can be used on a tabletop for a centerpiece, too.
+16. Colander: Plastic or metal, a colander has built-in drainage holes and can be used on a tabletop for a centrepiece, too.

 17. Ceramic or tin pitcher: Drill holes and use an old pitcher to dress up a tabletop or entryway.